vertex-lab/crawler/docs/redis_design.md

 #### walks

-The `walks` is a Redis hash maps each walkID to a walk, which is a strings of nodeIDs separated by commas e.g.  `"0,1,2,3,4"`.
+The `walks` is a Redis hash that maps each walkID to a walk, which is a strings of nodeIDs separated by commas e.g.  `"0,1,2,3,4"`.

 ```
 walks = HASH { <walkID>: <walk> }
 ```

 **Note**: we could have implemented this as a bunch Redis strings `walk:<walkID>`.
-For fetching a batch of walks, instead of using the build in `HMGET` we should have do something like
+For fetching a batch of walks, instead of using the built-in `HMGET` we should have do something like

 ```lua
 -- Lua script to retrieve multiple keys